 - Beefheart does this during "Big Eyed Beans From Venus" from "Clear Spot": "Mr. Zoot Horn Rollo hit that long leaning note and let it float."

 - And each verse's first line is "My name is X" or "They call me Y" or similar as the individual players do their part.

-- AC/DC subverts this trope: The chord sequence in "High Voltage" is A, C, D, C.
+- ACDC employs a stealthier take on the trope: The chord sequence in "High Voltage" is A, C, D, C.